Double XL

-Double XL is a 2022 Indian Hindi-language comedy film directed by Satramm Ramani, starring Sonakshi Sinha, Huma Qureshi, Zaheer Iqbal and Mahat Raghavendra (in his Hindi debut).
+Double XL is a 2022 Indian Hindi-language comedy film directed by Satramm Ramani.
+The film stars Sonakshi Sinha, Huma Qureshi, Zaheer Iqbal and Mahat Raghavendra (in his Hindi debut).
 The story revolves around two plus size women, one from the heartland of Uttar Pradesh and one from urban New Delhi, who discover themselves as they navigate life, celebrate female friendship and embrace body positivity, breaking the myth that beauty corresponds to size.

-Double XL was released on November 4, 2022.
-It received negative reviews from critics.
+Double XL was released on 4 November 2022, and received negative reviews from critics.

 Plot

 Rajshri Trivedi lives in Meerut with her parents and grandmother.
 Her mother wishes for her to get married, but she is constantly fat-shamed as "healthy."
 She aspires to become a Sports Presenter but her mother is against her wishes.
 On the other hand, there is Saira Khanna who lives in New Delhi and aspires to become a fashion designer and open her own fashion line, even though she is fat-shamed as "healthy."
 She has a boyfriend who is only after her money and gives her false hope that he will make her dream come true.
 One day, she surprises her boyfriend by coming to his house, only to find out that he is with another woman and is making love with her.
 Saira gets heartbroken.
 Soon after, Saira leaves him and goes to London.
 Meanwhile, Rajshri gets an offer as a sports presenter in London.
 Soon, after the turn of events, the two meet and share their life problems.
 They then decide to make their dreams come true and become successful.